robconery/moebius/README.md

 ## Help?

 I would love to have your help!
-I am just learning Elixir and have had a great time putting this library together.
-If you find some idiomatic way of doing something or have some ideas for improvement, please let me know.

-Also, I do ask that if you do find a bug, please add a test to your PR that shows the bug and how it was fixed.
+I do ask that if you do find a bug, please add a test to your PR that shows the bug and how it was fixed.

 Thanks!